-Opry Backstage Grill – Located near the Opry Mills Mall this makes this list or a few reasons.
+Opry Backstage Grill – Located near the Opry Mills Mall this makes this list for a few reasons.
 One they offer live music so you never know who you might hear.
 Two the menu offers many recipes from your favorite country music stars and the menu keeps rotating with new recipes.
-One like Diamond Rio’s BBQ Trio, Trace Atkins Catfish, and Little Jimmy’s Tator Tots.
+One like Diamond Rio's BBQ Trio, Trace Atkins Catfish, and Little Jimmy's Tator Tots.

 Rainforest Café – Located in the Opry Mills Mall this restaurant transports you into a rainforest setting.
 Complete with moving animals, a changing sky, stars, and a thunderstorm every 30 minutes.